Airbnb beats on revenue but offers weaker-than-expected guidance

 - Airbnb reported its third-quarter earnings results after the bell, beating consensus estimates on revenue but falling short of expected guidance for the upcoming fourth quarter.

-Airbnb shares slipped more than 3% in after-hours trading Wednesday after the company reported stronger than expected revenue, buoyed by currency tailwinds, but provided weaker-than-expected guidance for the upcoming fiscal quarter.
+Airbnb shares slipped about 3% in after-hours trading Wednesday after the company reported stronger-than-expected revenue, buoyed by currency tailwinds, but provided weaker-than-expected guidance for the upcoming fiscal quarter.

 Here's how the company did: